 Generally speaking, the PK-3 offers excellent long term stability with fairly low dry-out, which is exactly what you need, unless you want to take your PC apart to reapply more thermal paste on a regular basis.

 Is your CPU temperature too high (especially when you game for prolonged periods of time?
-In that case, a thermal paste such as the Arctic Silver Ceramique might be just what you need.
+In that case, a paste such as the Arctic Silver Ceramique might be just what you need.

 The price at the time of writing was $9.29.

-This thermal paste in particular uses micronized silver as a base material, which is great for heat transfer.
+This paste in particular uses micronized silver as a base material, which is great for heat transfer.
 With thermal conductivity at 6.0 W/mK, rest assured that your gaming PC will remain cool for a long time in the future.

-I have personally had this thermal paste sit on my CPU since I last upgraded my CPU almost 2 years ago.
+I have personally had this paste sit on my CPU since I last upgraded my CPU almost 2 years ago.
 The results remain quite literally perfect, just like day 1.

-Since I have this thermal paste right now, I actually ran some tests to give you a little more insight as to how good it is.
+Since I have this paste right now, I actually ran some tests to give you a little more insight as to how good it is.

 My CPU, even on full load, didn’t go over 53 degrees Celsius (127 Fahrenheit)